Biggings

-Biggings is a village on the island of Papa Stour, in Shetland, Scotland.
+Biggings (Da Biggins) is a village on the island of Papa Stour, in Shetland, Scotland.
 Papa Stour's church is situated at the south of Biggings.
 A homestead of Duke Haakon of Norway is thought to have been at Biggings, and archaeological digs have discovered the remains of a substantial Norse house, dating to around the 12th or 13th century.
 A partial reconstruction of a Norse building has also been undertaken.
 Biggings has an airstrip, which has not been used since 2021.